moonsaultco/moonsaultco.github.io/_posts/2018-02-05-aws-rekognition-instagram-posts.md

 ## <a name="recall"></a> Searching By Face

-There are two ways in Rekognition to search for face.
-By a `FaceID` which is assigned to a face on each individual photo and by photo.
+In Rekognition there are two ways  to search for a face.
+You can search by a `FaceID` or by photo.
+A `FaceID`  is assigned to a face on each individual photo.

 ### Browsing

 The way I implemented browsing faces is by searching for a max of 1000 faces in a user's collection and calling `rekognition.listFaces(params, callback)`.
 Then from there choosing a random 50 faces to display the user.

-Any face is clickable because each face, when indexed gets a `FaceId`.
+Any face is clickable,  because each indexed face gets a `FaceId`.
 You can take a `FaceId` and feed it to `rekognition.searchFaces(params, callbac)` to find similar faces.

 ### Photo Search